 Segregated by a tinted glass wall, the dining space abutting the living room continues the same minimal and contemporary aesthetic.
-A grey marble dining table with matching chairs is placed in the centre of this space.
-The dining area also has natural elements like plants which add life to the space.
+The centre of the dining room houses a grey marble dining table with matching chairs.
+This dining area also has natural elements like plants which add life to the space.
 Carefully curated to compliment the real plants placed beside the dining table is a chandelier with artificial leaves hanging just above the dining table.
 The chairs around the dining table have a sleek dark brown edge.
 Brown marble flooring completes the overall look of the space.

-The TV room, on the mid-level, is an extension of the dining space.
-The two spaces are divided with the metal fins clad in wallpaper.
-The flooring in the TV room transitions from brown marble to slate stone which creates a warm ambience that is best suited for a television watching experience.
+The T.V. room, on the mid-level, is an extension of the dining space.
+Metal fins clad in wallpaper divide the two spaces.
+The flooring in the T.V. room transitions from brown marble to slate stone.
+This creates a warm ambience that is best suited for a television watching experience.

 As one moves into the residential zone, the structural members of the master bedroom and other bedrooms are planned to create column-free corners to craft uninterrupted panoramic views of the Sahyadris.

 Designed to provide a plush living experience while paying homage to the Sahyadri mountains, are a series of bedrooms located on the lowest level of the home.
 The rooms have large windows and open up to a lush green lawn.
-A minimalistic design style has been used to design the rooms.
+The rooms incorporate a minimalistic design style.
 The muted tone walls complement the flooring in an earthy tone.
 The interior design of the bedrooms is functional, and the serene view of the mountains becomes the main protagonist for the viewer.
 The lush green lawn just outside the rooms adds to the plush feeling provided by the space.

 This unique form of the design certainly stands out from the context but does not overpower the magnificence of the Sahyadris.
 The minimal design theme followed by the designer and the large windows and glass walls used in multiple spaces is responsible for merging the outside with the interiors.